zarstensen/obsidian-obsimat-plugin/SYNTAX.md

 ## Mathematical Constants

-The number of mathematical constants has intentionally been kept quite low, as their latex strings cannot be used as symbols.
+The number of mathematical constants has intentionally been kept sparse, as their latex strings cannot be used as symbols.
 Furthermore, a symbol definition can always be made to emulate a constant in the current notebook.

 Below is a table of all the mathematical constants the parser supports.